bilalafzalshafi/civilization-game/README.md

 2. To play the game, type `make play`

 ## OVERVIEW AND GOAL OF THE GAME
-- Civ4 is a turn-based strategy and terminal-based game.
+- Civilization is a terminal-based, turn-based strategy game.
 - You and your computer opponent will take turns to either claim or build on tiles.
 - Points are gained and lost during the game.
-- At the end of 20 rounds, the player with the highest score is proclaimed the winner.
+- At the end of 20 rounds, the player with the highest score is declared the winner.

 ## GAME PLAY
 ### Initializing the game